NLnetLabs/CSWDNS/docs/part1d.md

 7. Is the secondary name server serving your team's zone correctly?

-    Check if your authoritative's SOA is the same as the one on the slave:
+    Check if your authoritative's SOA is the same as the one on the secondaries:

-        dig @<other team's auth> <name>.bangkok.nl SOA
+        drill @<other team's auth> <name>.bangkok.lol.
+SOA

     Check if updates propogate timely by changing the SOA serial number of your zone, reloading and looking at the `SOA` at the secondary.